 24 Christmas Picture Books For Kids and a Jolly Holiday Countdown Calendar!
 From funny to traditional or something totally different this list has it all wrapped up!

-Create the magic of Christmas with 24 Of The Best Christmas Picture Books For Kids.
-Traditional, Fun, Surprising, and Heart Warming stories of the season.
+Create the magic of Christmas with 24 Of The Best Christmas Story Books For Kids.
+Traditional, Fun, Surprising, and Heartwarming stories of the season.
+These gorgeous kids Christmas picture books are a mixture of funny, religious and the more traditional books.
+There’s something for everyone!
+There’s even some Christmas Books for older children – Check out Father’s Christmas’s Fake Beard!

 *This post contains affiliate links.
 APTR may receive a small commission for referring your purchase, at no extra cost to you.
 Thanks for supporting us!

-If you’re anything like us, when it comes to picture books I have to have my own copy, We just LOVE Picture books.
-Here is a list with our affiliate links if you want to buy your own!
+If you’re anything like us, when it comes to kids picture books I have to have my own copy, We just LOVE Picture books, especially Christmas books for kids!
+Here is a list of the best children’s Christmas books we could find, with our affiliate links if you want to buy your own!
 We will receive a small commission, at no cost to you, if you use our links to make your purchases.

 24 Of The Best Christmas Picture Books For Kids